meaku/firstNameToGender/README.md

 Data-Source: http://de.wikipedia.org/wiki/Liste_von_Vornamen

-There is a scraper included which can be run to updated the names.
+There is a scraper included which can be run to update the names.

 ### Usage